AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 ### 5. How are catalog pages or product pages created in AEM?
 How do they persist in AEM?

-This new integration does not need the classic CIF on-prem workflow to import product and create product pages in AEM.
 Catalog pages and product pages are created and cached dynamically in AEM based on generic catalog and product page templates.
 No Product or Catalog data is imported and stored in AEM.

 ### 6. Do you also cache pricing and other data via Dispatcher.
 Does that raise a frequent cache invalidation challenge?